5 Analysing lattice data; big geospatial datasets

 stars vignettes 2: proxy objects

-5.1 Exercises for Today
+5.1 Exercises you could do to prepare for Today

 • Exercises of Ch 9: Big Data and Cloud Native